Seeking Haven for Mr. Rambo: Reception

-The film was awarded the grand prize at the 2024 Red Sea International Film Festival.
+The film was awarded the Grand Prize in the official competition, as well as the Critics' Prize, at the 2024 Cinemamed Brussels Mediterranean Film Festival.
+At the fourth Red Sea International Film Festival, held in Jeddah, it received the Yusr Jury Award from the festival's international jury, chaired by Spike Lee.
+It also received a Special Mention from the international jury at the 35th Carthage Film Days.
+The film's teaser separately won Best Teaser (MENA Region) at the 2024 Global Entertainment Awards.

 Screen Internationals film critic Wendy Ide praised the film, describing it as "a quality picture that announces Mansour as a notable talent in Egyptian independent filmmaking", and wrote that "the theme [...] is hardly a new one.
 Still, this feature [...] impresses, bringing a distinctively gritty flavour to its vision of lives on the fringes of working class Cairo".
 Ali Benzekri from International Cinephile Society praised Mansour's "deliberate sobriety that grounds the film in an extreme realism" as well as Essam Omar's performance, that "places him firmly in the conversation about the future of Egyptian cinema, particularly for up-and-coming actors.
 His ability to convey profound emotional depth without relying heavily on dialogue speaks volumes about his range and presence on screen".
+Writing for IONCINEMA, Kevin Jagernauth called the film a "tough yet compassionate feature debut" and an "intriguing study of different kinds of self-interested masculinity", giving it three and a half out of five stars and singling out Ahmed Tarek Bayoumi's cinematography and the lead performances of Essam Omar and Rakeen Saad.